Print

 Weather in Estonia

-Estonia's weather is far more moderate than other countries at this latitude.
-The seasons in Estonia are distinct and are nearly equal in length, and it rains or snows for approximately a third of the year.
+The weather in Estonia is far more moderate than that of other countries at this latitude, thanks to its Baltic climate.
+The seasons in Estonia are distinct and are nearly equal in length, making for warm summers and chilly winters.

 Autumn’s wet and windy days are in full force by October and, apart from being the wettest month, November also ushers in the winter snowfall.
 Temperatures remain under 50°F (10°C) and drop below 32°F (0°C) by November.